paulmassen/grav-plugin-email-resend/README.md

 ### 1. Email Resend Plugin Configuration

+If you use the Admin Plugin, simply browse the plugin configuration page.

-Copy the `user/plugins/email-resend/email-resend.yaml` file to `user/config/plugins/email-resend.yaml` and only edit that copy.
+If you don't use the Admin plugin, copy the `user/plugins/email-resend/email-resend.yaml` file to `user/config/plugins/email-resend.yaml` and only edit that copy.

 **Default configuration:**